 - Engage a vendor who offers DDoS mitigation services.

-Devastating as DDoS attacks can be, organizations can take a holistic approach to tackling this common cyber threat, whether by mitigating the damage it can cause or deterring the attack altogether.
+Devastating as DDoS attacks can be, organizations can take a holistic approach to tackle this common cyber threattake a holistic approach to tackle this common cyber threat, whether by mitigating the damage it can cause or deterring the attack altogether.